huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 </script>

-A few days ago, we published a [paper](https://www.nature.com/articles/s41467-021-21286-1) on Nature Communications that looks at the genetics of human diseases (e.g. type 2 diabetes, rheumatoid arthritis) and complex traits (e.g. height, body mass index) across populations.
+A few days ago, we published a [paper](https://www.nature.com/articles/s41467-021-21286-1) in Nature Communications that looks at the genetics of human diseases (e.g. type 2 diabetes, rheumatoid arthritis) and complex traits (e.g. height, body mass index) across populations.
 In this blog post, I hope to give a simple and intuitive understanding of our work to a broad audience.